Minnesota Wildflowers

 Notes:

-Only one record of this milkweed species is listed at the Bell Herbarium from down in Wabasha county and it is 125 years old.
-Very likely extirpated from its Minnesota range, it is listed as endangered in Wisconsin and as Special Concern or Endangered in other states within its native range.
+Only one record of this milkweed species has ever been listed at the Bell Herbarium, from 1883 down in Wabasha county, but that has since been determined as a mis-ID so there are now no records of it in the wild in Minnesota.
+It is listed as endangered in Wisconsin and as Special Concern or Endangered in other states within its native range.
 This species can thrive in home landscape gardens in Minnesota but needs watering in drier soils and in droughty weather.
-Somewhat similar in appearance to common milkweed, (A. syriaca), purple milkweed is a smaller plant, its flowers are generally more consistent in purple coloration, its flower clusters are more terminal on the stem, and it is less hairy overall.
+Somewhat similar in appearance to common milkweed, (A. syriaca), purple milkweed is a smaller plant, its flowers are generally more consistent purple in coloration, its flower clusters are more terminal on the stem, and it is less hairy overall.
 This is a species that will bring the gift of insects and birds to your garden.
-All Asclepias were formerly in family Asclepiadaceae but have been reassigned to Apocynaceae (Dogbane).

 • Prairie Restorations - Bringing people together with the land